MostafaAbdelrashied/dsnd_sparkify/README.md

 Tuning our model to emphasize positive predictive value allows us to derive the most utility from its output.
 In the case of churn, false negatives have a significantly higher cost than false positives.
 Emphasizing recall (true-positive rate) as a metric allows us to minimize the the number of users to whom we failed to predict a churn.

+## Refinements and Next Steps

+Spark Streaming — Incorporating our model into a spark streaming application will allow almost instantaneous predictions (and interventions), rather than having to wait for an overnight batch process or similar.

+Additional feature engineering — We ignored many of the features in our initial version.
+Are users more likely to churn when they log in via desktop versus mobile?
+Is there predictive value in the average length of a given user’s session?
+More time could be spent here to develop a more robust feature set.

 ## Tools Used
 - [IBM Watson Studio](https://dataplatform.cloud.ibm.com/home?context=wdp)
 - Apache Spark / Spark MLlib